Contract Restoration Services

-- We only provide full, frame-off restoration services.
-Your vehicle will be disassembled and rebuilt from scratch.
-That includes rebuilding the engine, transmission, electrical, interior, and exterior.
-We install a new suspension, new wheels/tires, new carburetor, new starter engine, new wiring, new pumps, new pistons, new valves, new upholstery, etc.
+- We only provide full, frame-off restoration services, where we modernize core features of your vehicle.
+Your vehicle will be disassembled and rebuilt from scratch to the specifications of the vehicles advertised on our website here.
+We re-engineer the chassis, install a new suspension, new steering, new engine, new transmission, new wheels/tires, new wiring, new pumps, new pistons, new valves, new upholstery, etc.

-- We only provide one “level” of restoration.
+- We only provide one “level” of restoration and customization.
 That level is called “the best we can do”.
-We learn from each restoration we perform and apply those learnings to the next one.
+We learn from each truck that we build and apply those learnings to the next one.

-- Your vehicle will go through the same process and restoration assembly-line as any of our other vehicles.
+- Your vehicle will go through the same RestoManufacturing process as any of our other vehicles.
 In fact, most of our folks on the ground won’t know the difference between a customer-owned car or one we’re building on spec.

 - We photo-document the process.
 We’ll do a photoshoot pre-restoration, during restoration, and a final one of the finished product.
 Check out the gallery of this FJ45LV for a good example of the photo-documentation process from start to finish.
 The pictures are posted monthly on our website and emailed to you so you can keep an eye on our progress.
 In the end, we’ll include them in a nice coffee-table book that is delivered along with your car.
 It’s a great memory to have of the work that went into the vehicle and it’s certainly a valuable piece when it comes time to sell it.